Joe Ramus, Beaufort — Chairman

 John Preyer is the co-founder and chief operating officer of Restoration Systems.
 He oversees all company operations including land acquisition, site design and construction, as well as serving on the senior management team responsible for all financials.
 Before founding Restoration Systems, he served as legislative director for U.S. Senator Lauch Faircloth of North Carolina.
 As legislative director, Preyer had responsibility for the senator’s committee assignments including armed services, banking and environment & public works, and was the designated security officer with a Department of Defense Top Secret security clearance.
-He currently serves on the board of the North Carolina Wildlife Habitat Foundation and served on the board of the North Carolina Coastal Federation from 2002 to 2006.
+He currently serves on the board of the North Carolina Wildlife Habitat Foundation and served on the board of the federation from 2002 to 2006.

 Simon Rich, III, Edenton

 Simon Rich, III is a partner and general manager of Stevens Towing Company, which owns and operates a fleet of tugs and barges transporting freight up and down the East Coast.
 Rich served on the board of the North Carolina State Ports Authority for five years.
 Rich and Stevens Towing partnered with the North Carolina Coastal Federation and the North Carolina Division of Marine Fisheries to construct 60 acres of oyster reef in the Pamlico Sound through an economic stimulus grant administered by the National Oceanic and Atmospheric Administration.
 He is a graduate of N.C.
 State University and lives in Edenton with his wife Brooke.